GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 ```

 It takes a value in a context and a monadic function, so the result remains in
 the context.
-The use of monads may bring its own problems.
+Monads may bring their own problems.
 The contexts may stack
 like onion petals, and additional plumbing may be required to peel them off.

-# Conclusion
+# Footnotes

-While OOP programmers just declare properties in their classes, to maintain a state,
+OOP programmers just declare properties in their classes to maintain state.
+In functional programming, state is avoided whenever possible.
+But when it is impossible,
-FP purists are bound to pass monads in and out.
-They usually stash the state somewhere
+functional programmers are bound to pass monads in and out.
+They usually stash state somewhere
 in tuples along with the results of their computations.
 Does this help to create
 clear, comprehensible, and maintainable designs?
 It is for you to decide.
-Also, note
+And
-that users of the dynamically-typed functional languages do not learn category
+users of the dynamically-typed functional languages do not learn category
-theory and just use the `comp` function to compose.
+theory.
+They just use the `comp` function to compose.
 It is barely imaginable,
 how they are able to write working programs with this.

 ![Party](/posts/images/understand-fp-2.png)